-Getting some decent farms setup is one of the things that you need to have in Stardew Valley.
+Getting some decent farm setup is one of the things that you need to have in Stardew Valley.
 Farms are the “main” feature of Stardew Valley.
-Of course, Stardew Valley isn’t necessarily all about farming or what not.
+Of course, Stardew Valley isn’t necessarily all about farming or whatnot.

 It’s an RPG game mixed with elements of a dating sim and a dungeon-crawler game.
 It’s a pretty interesting concept, especially with the questing part.
 But in reality, you’ll spend most of your time taking care of your animals and plants or crops.

-And if you want the most profitable crops around, you need to take a look on this guide.
+And if you want the most profitable crops around, you need to take a look at this guide.

 Stardew Valley Farms Layout and Planner

 But the most helpful setup, in my opinion, is what you have in mind.
 This farm layout planner will be your best guide and tool whenever the creativity bullet strikes your head.
 There are already pre-made setups, popular, and useful layouts that were made by the community.
 Go ahead and take your pick.

 Keep in mind that these tools are for planning and setups only.
 They won’t reflect in your game unless you mod it to make it work.

 You can also check out our best Stardew Valley mods!